altexdim/sourcemod-plugin-gungame/README.txt

 	4) Fix gg_rebuild to recreate top10panel
 	5) Fix recreation of top10panel after first win when no top10.txt file found (KvGotoFirstSubKey(KvRank) returns false on empty file in LoadRank)
     6) Redesign all menus (0.
 Exit -> 1.
 Exit)
+	7) What is wrong with randon number generator?
+GetRandomInt(0,12) give one the same value on server start even i use SetRandomSeed().
+	8) And once again wrong top10.txt